icesabe/FL/README.md

 - The maximum response value `M` for the Estimator in DP sampling (default=300)
 - The desired client ratio `K_desired` for local data sampling (default=0.5)
 - The number of strata `d_prime`.
-+ To train and evaluate on MNIST:
 ```

-+ To train and evaluate on MNIST (FedSTS):
+To train and evaluate on MNIST (FedSTS):
 ```
 python main_mnist.py --dataset=MNIST \
     --partition=iid \